KTAGirl/KTA/README.md

 5. Load KTA save file, OR
 6. Start New Game, AND
    1. Design your character (at minimum, set sex to 1, and choose one of the presets included)
-   2. Wait until all messages are gone, and plus 1 minute.
+   2. (You're now in Live Another Life's Dungeon) Wait until all messages are gone, and plus 1 minute.
 While at it, clock 'Ok' to any messages appearing.
    3. Save game.
-   4. Load game you just saved, wait until the message are gone (again), and plus another 1 minute.
+   4. Load game you just saved, wait until the messages are gone (again), and plus another 1 minute.
    5. ESC->Mod Configuration->MCM Recorder->play KTA->Yes->Ok->Close MCM->Run Recording
-   6. Wait for 15-20 minutes while replay is in progress (yes, it takes this long 😒 ).
+   6. Wait for 15-20 minutes while replay is in progress (yes, it takes this long 😒 ), until you see "KTA has finished playing", press ok, wait until all messages are gone, plus another 1 minute.
-   7.
+   7. Save game.
+   4. Load game you just saved
+   5. Go to Mara's statue, choose "I arrived by ship" -> "Solitude", go to bed nearby, sleep.